Arthritis, and the use of Glucosamine/Chondroitin

 Acknowledgement

-Thanks are due to A. van Praag, for taking the picture of Stampi, and to Stampi, for her patience.
+I would like to express my gratitude to A. van Praag for photographing Stampi, and to Stampi for her patience.

 Further information: